whblondeau/mrs_e/stories/1949-fl-panhead.md

 Mrs. E’s heart was already racing with fear, but now it began to pound.
 She needed a smoke, where were her goddamn cigarettes?

 The mechanics with the glowing eyes were starting to smile, in a way that was not very nice, but not entirely hostile either.
 Roto and the fat biker dude saluted her with their beers.
-“You got a long road ahead,” said Jimmy, “So we-”
+“You got a long road ahead,” said Jimmy, “So we—”

 “Shut up, Jimmy,” said Zed.